udtren/krita-story-editor/README.md

 A tool for editing text layers across multiple Krita documents, whether they are open or closed.
 Edit all your text content in one place and sync changes back to your files.

+**Comic Manager Integration:** When using Story Editor to edit Krita documents in a folder that belongs to a Krita comic project (created by Krita's Comic Manager), this tool will automatically update the `comicConfig.json` file in that folder when you add, duplicate, or delete documents.
+This keeps your comic project configuration synchronized with your document changes.

 **Note:** This tool is designed for Krita 5.3.0, which features a refactored text tool.
 Currently, Krita 5.3.0 is only available as a pre-alpha version, and its text tool still contains bugs that need to be fixed.
 This tool may be updated in the future to accommodate changes in the text tool's behavior.

 ## Demo Video